TrellixVulnTeam/coin-exchange-status_CJDK/README.md

 - snackbar after like / unlike?
 - style search bar
 - flesh out seed data with more exchanges
-- replace title in app bar with home icon, make it linkable
 - update notification copy
 - suggestion / feedback email or form
 - Launch!!